lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 6- Go back to the offset in the decompressed data and copy the number of bytes specified to the end.

-Note: The copying in step 6 has to be done one byte at a time, otherwise you will get a problem if the offset is less than the length (The compression allows this).
+Note: The copying in step 6 has to be done one byte at a time, otherwise decompression will be incorrect in cases when the offset is less than the length (The compression allows this).

-**The three variables that we need to extract from the control characters are:**

-**literal/plain** = The number of bytes to copy from the compressed data as is.

-**offset** = The offset in the *decompressed* data to copy the bytes from (i.e. current position - offset).

-**count** = The number of bytes to copy from the offset in the *decompressed* data

 Typical structure of decompressed data: